According to newspaper Le Figaro the IRS tracks down accidental Americans in Europe.

 In 1964, a young European couple moved to the United States.
 The husband had taken a job at IBM and his wife was expecting their first child.
 They spent two years in New York, together with their little Renaud, who came into the world just a few months after they’d settled.
 Then, following a transfer, the family returned to France.

-Renaud knew that being born in the United States, he had dual-citizenship.
-As a teenager he used to show off a little to his friends, even if he didn’t know the country.
+Renaud knew that being born in the United States, he had dual citizenship.
+As a teenager, he used to show off a little to his friends, even if he didn’t know the country.
 But coming of age, he assumed he’d lost his American citizenship.
 Then, one day in 2013, his bank, HSBC, told him they’d found a “trace of Americanization” in his file.

 At first, he didn’t worry too much about it.
 But a few months later he discovered an astonishing transaction on an account he had with a French bank, Caisse d’Epargne.
 “At that time I had almost 5,000 euros of Home Depot shares that my father had given me.
 In September 2013, I decided to sell them and earned only about 4,100 euros.
 In November, I was astonished to see that the bank had canceled the entry and only re-credited 2,900 euros to my account.
 The difference was the $1,500 deducted at the source without my consent from the IRS- the U.S. tax authorities.
 I was livid.”

-There are several thousands of people like Renaud, who are European but also “accidental Americans”.
+There are several thousands of people like Renaud, who is European but also “accidental Americans”.
 He never took the necessary steps to renounce his U.S. citizenship, so technically, he’s still a US citizen.
 But because he doesn’t want to file a tax return in a foreign country to which he has no ties, he’s also an outlaw — at least from the U.S. perspective.
 And as a result, he lives with the permanent threat of an IRS tax penalty.

 In the United States, taxpayer status is based on nationality, not on residence.
 And being a U.S. taxpayer means having to declare your income to the IRS every year, regardless of where you live or work.
 In 2010, Washington passed the Foreign Account Tax Compliance Act (FATCA), a piece of legislation designed to fight against tax evasion that requires banks around the world to disclose information (income, account details, etc.) on any of their U.S. clients.
 Failure to do so may result in penalties.